Image Conveys a Powerful Voice: Yours!

 Optional: What is the point of view (POV) of the artist?
 Is the image effective in communicating its POV?
 Are you persuaded?
 Can you identify other "cause" images that you think are effective?

-Project: Using the visual images displayed as guides, students design an image with simple text that communicates to others the action that needs to be taken related to the issue they care about.
-(They may use simple design software like Canva or draw in Google Slides.)
-It probably makes sense for students to work in groups of 2 or 3 if they have common issues to advocate.
+Project: Using the visual images displayed as guides, the learners design an image with simple text that communicates to others the action that needs to be taken related to the issue they care about.

-The students create a mini-campaign with written goals about what message they hope to communicate, the intended audience[s] and the social media platform[s] they would use.
-They should explain why the particular form[s] of social media they select would be effective in educating and presuading their intended audience to take action.
+They create a mini-campaign with written goals about what message they hope to communicate, the intended audience[s] and the social media platform[s] they would use.
+They should explain why the particular form[s] of social media they select would be effective in educating and persuading their intended audience to take action.

 Strand PHIL.II Philanthropy and Civil Society

 Standard PCS 01.
 Self, citizenship, and society

 Benchmark HS.4 Describe and give examples of characteristics of someone who helps others.

 Standard PCS 05.
 Philanthropy and Government

 Benchmark HS.12 Explain why private action is important to the protection of minority voices.

 Benchmark HS.3 Identify the relationship between individual rights and community responsibilities.